These Egg Bites are made WITHOUT a sous vide machine or molds! Instead, I use a mini muffin tin and simply pop them in the oven!

 It's impossible to replicate them exactly without the additives and proper machines.
 With that said, they are pretty darn close considering!
 (Plus, they're healthier!)

-Here are more bite-sized breakfast recipes you'll love:
+Here are more breakfast recipes for entertaining:

 Starbucks Copycat Egg Bites Recipe (In Oven)